ftjuh/I2Cwrapper/README.md

    - The original run(), runSpeed(), or runSpeedToPosition() are implemented, but I discourage using them directly.
 Particularly in high load situations with multiple steppers, microstepping, and other important I2C traffic, it's silly to trigger each stepper step over I2C.
 Use the state machine instead.
 If you feel you must use them, take it slowly and consider increasing I2C bus frequency.
    - Each library function call, its parameters, and return value has to be transmitted back and forth via I2C.
 This makes things slower, less precise, and prone to errors.
 To be safe from errors, you'll need to do some extra checking (see Error handling).
-   - The two blocking functions, runToPosition() and runToNewPositionCmd(), are not implemented at the moment.
+   - The two blocking functions, runToPosition() and runToNewPosition(), are not implemented at the moment.
 I never saw their purpose, anyway, as their behavior can easily implemented with the existing functionality.
 Also, naturally, you cannot declare your own stepping functions with the [constructor [2/2] variant](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#afa3061ce813303a8f2fa206ee8d012bd).
-   - There is no interrupt mechanism at the moment which tells the master that a state machine job has finished or an endstop has been triggered.
-So the master still needs to poll the slave with one of AccelStepperI2C::distanceToGo(), AccelStepperI2C::currentPosition, AccelStepperI2C::isRunning(), or AccelStepperI2C::endstops() but can do so at a much more reasonable frequency.
    - No serialization protocol is used at the moment, so the implementation is machine dependent in regard to the endians and sizes of data types.
 Arduinos Uno/Nano and ESP8266 have been tested and work well together, as should any other Arduino supporting platform.
+   - ~~There is no interrupt mechanism at the moment which tells the master that a state machine job has finished or an endstop has been triggered.
+So the master still needs to poll the slave with one of AccelStepperI2C::distanceToGo(), AccelStepperI2C::currentPosition, AccelStepperI2C::isRunning(), or AccelStepperI2C::endstops() but can do so at a much more reasonable frequency.~~
    - ~~Currently, there is no error checking of the master-slave communication, which uses a very basic (i.e. non existing) protocol.
 The master will have to deal with any transmission errors should they occur.~~

+Have a look at the [todo list](https://ftjuh.github.io/AccelStepperI2C/todo.html) to see what improvements are still planned.

 ### Error handling